 Refugees without protected statuses or identities could gain access to financial services with this innovative blockchain technology.

-Springwise has seen various ways that modern technology can be used to improve user security.
+Spotted: Springwise has reported various ways that modern technology can be used to improve user security.
 For example, this SaaS platform can protect online images for both individuals and businesses.
 Blockchain has also lead to huge steps forward in this sector, enabling greater transparency for consumers in the food industry.
 This latest innovation could also combine both worlds in using blockchain to take back control of personal data.

 Gravity Earth seeks to provide equal access and opportunity to digital IDs, a growing necessity in the modern world.
 Digital identities allow access to key financial services, mobile communication, and other online benefits.
-At the moment, Gravity Earth estimates that around 1.5 billion people across the globe do not have an official proof of identity.
+At the moment, Gravity Earth estimates that around 1.5 billion people across the globe do not have official proof of identity.